feiyanglin/feiyanglin.github.io/_pages/research.md

 <details>
 <summary>
-  <a href = "https://arxiv.org/abs/2007.09443"> On Virtually Cohen-Macaulay Simplicial Complexes </a>, with Nathan Kenshur, Sean McNally, Zixuan Xu and Teresa Yu.
+  <a href = "https://arxiv.org/abs/2007.09443">On Virtually Cohen-Macaulay Simplicial Complexes</a>, with Nathan Kenshur, Sean McNally, Zixuan Xu and Teresa Yu.
 Journal of Algebra 631(2023), 120-135.
 </summary>
 <hr>
 We examine virtual resolutions of Stanley-Reisner ideals for a product of projective spaces.
 In particular, we provide sufficient conditions for a simplicial complex to be virtually Cohen-Macaulay (to have a virtual resolution with length equal to its codimension).
 We also show that all balanced simplicial complexes are virtually Cohen-Macaulay.